-12 Alternatives to Retinoids That Are Safe and Seriously Effective
+12 Effective Retinoid Alternatives That Are Safe for Pregnant Women

 We consulted Yale dermatologist Mona Gohara, who says that while retinoids are hands-down the most effective anti-ager on the market, vitamin C comes in a close second.
 “Free radicals are cosmetic particles that bind to your skin and cause cancer, sagging, and wrinkles, and antioxidants like vitamin C pick them up, almost like a game of Pac Man,” she says.

 “Most vitamin C products are cosmetically elegant, easy to layer, and highly concentrated,” says Gohara.
-Along with vitamin C, Gohara cites hyaluronic acid, which is a commonly used ingredient in fillers.
+Along with vitamin C, Gohara also cites hyaluronic acid, a commonly used ingredient in fillers, as a top-notch anti-ager.
 “Hyaluronic acid absorbs water, which in turn plumps the skin like a filler would,” she says.

-Smoothing and plumping is one thing, but fighting acne without retinoids can be a bit trickier.
-“Treating acne in pregnant and nursing patients is really hard, since even some of the most common zit-fighting ingredients like benzoyl peroxide are considered unsafe for pregnant women,” says Gohara.
+Smoothing and plumping is one thing, but fighting acne without retinoids can be a bit trickier: Gohara says that even some of the most common zit-fighting ingredients like benzoyl peroxide are unsafe for pregnant women.
 “I recommend using a mild exfoliating wash that unclogs pores and helps to regulate and even out the skin.”